GSA/site-scanning-documentation/about/project-management/web-presence-user-needs.md

   - Managers need to find high-level information about Site Scanning to understand what it is, what it does, and how the program solves their agency’s needs around site information.
   - Analysts need to have access to the scan data to spot problems or trends.
   - Engineers need to have access to the scan data API to connect the data with other systems programmatically (e.g. creating dashboards, ingesting and reusing the data within different applications, etc.).
-  - Engineers need to find information on how to construct or suggest new scans or alter existing scans.
+  - Engineers need to find information on how to:
+    - Construct new scans
+    - Suggest new scans
+    - Alter existing scans (or suggest improvements)